-The 19th meeting of the Conference of the Parties of the Convention of International Trade in Endangered Species of Wild Fauna and Flora (CITES CoP19) took place from Nov.
-14–25 in Panama City, Panama.
+The 20th meeting of the Conference of the Parties of the Convention of International Trade in Endangered Species of Wild Fauna and Flora (CITES CoP20) will take place from from Nov.
+24–Dec.
+5 in Samarkand, Uzbekistan.

 WCS is a strong supporter of CITES, and has staff who have attended all meetings of the Conference of the Parties since CoP7 in 1989.
-WCS was represented by many international wildlife and policy experts at CoP19.
+We will be represented by many international wildlife and policy experts at CoP20.

 Act Now